Everything you should know about EDM marketing

 Step 3: Creating an email marketing campaign

 If you gather a pretty nice group of emails, it is about time to kick off with your first email marketing campaign.
 In the emails marketing platform of your choice you need to find “create campaign” button and you are basically ready to go.
+Of course, you can make advantage of email templates to enhance your emails' look.

 However, when creating your messages you need to remember a few ground rules: